IBM/kubernetes-driver/docs/user-guide/building-a-resource.md

 # Next Steps

-See how to add [ready checks](ready-checks.md) in order to inspect your object's statuses before completing a transition/operation.
+See how to add [ready checks](ready-checks.md) in order to inspect objects statuses before completing a transition/operation.

 Also, check out [extracting-outputs](extracting-outputs.md) in order to return fields from an object's status as outputs on the transition/operation (for Brent to set these properties on the Resource).